greyspectrum/shamir/README.md

 ## BUILD

-To run shamir in a TEE, first install [Enarx](https://enarx.dev/docs/Installation/Introduction) and its dependencies.
+To run Shamir in a TEE, first install [Enarx](https://enarx.dev/docs/Installation/Introduction) and its dependencies.

-Compile shamir to a WebAssembly target:
+Compile Shamir to a WebAssembly target:

 `cargo build --release --target=wasm32-wasi`

 ## USAGE

-To run shamir in an Enarx Keep:
+To run Shamir in an Enarx Keep:

 `enarx run target/wasm32-wasi/release/shamir.wasm`